DonTseTse/sendmail2mailgun/README.md

 `sendmail2mailgun` is able to work in two different modes for greatest flexibility:
 - the "configuration file less" - called runtime - mode: the only file used is the keyfile for the Mailgun API.
 The flags `--domain <domain> --keyfile <filepath>` are compulsory
-- the normal mode, with a global configuration file and possible further ramifications
+- the normal file-based mode, with a global configuration file and possible further ramifications

-The default mode can be selected at installation time and it can be overwritten at runtime using the `--cfg` flag:
+The default mode can be selected at installation time and it can be overwritten at runtime using:
-- if it's in runtime mode, `--cfg <filepath>` makes it switch to normal mode
+- `--cfg <filepath>` to switch to normal mode and read `filepath` as global configuration file
-- if it's in normal mode, `--cfg ""` makes it switch it to runtime mode, `--cfg <filepath>` overwrites the filepath used by default
+- `--cfg ""` to switch it to runtime mode

 ## File-based configuration
 In normal mode, `sendmail2mailgun` loads the global configuration file (`--cfg` flag overwrites default location).
 To be able to adapt